pksingh128/Pizza4U/README.md

 ## 𝐏𝐢𝐳𝐳𝐚❹𝐔
-This is a web app ,where you can order pizzas online in more convenient way, and track its delivery just like email in real time.Now isn't that convenient.
+This is a web app ,where you can order pizzas online in more convenient way, and track the order.Now isn't that convenient.
 Payment can be done using online mode or cash on delivery(COD)